andrewgormley/educenter-hugo/exampleSite/content/english/news/weekend-extravaganza.md

 +++
 ### **Weekend Extravaganza!**

-We are pleased to announce that the registration for our rifles only weekend competition is now live!
+We are pleased to announce that the registration for our rifles only weekend competition will be going live on the 22nd of February.

 If the competition proves to be a success, we may look into making weekend competitions a more regular thing.
 We are hoping that a short competition will bring in more players and teams.